Southern Ute Indian Reservation: Census

-Tribal chairman
+Governance

+The reservation of the Southern Ute Indian Tribe, a federally recognized Ute tribe, was established in 1873.
+The southern Utes are made up of two bands, the Mouache and the Capote.
+Government is organized under the Indian Reorganization Act of 1934 and is led by a tribal council with a chairman as head of the executive.
+For decades at the end of the 20th century, Leonard C. Burch had been the tribes' chairman.
+In 2008 a new chairman, Matthew Box, was elected.
 Matthew Box resigned as Tribal Chairman in 2011.
 Under a special election Pearl Casias was elected as the first Chairwoman in the history of the Tribe and served for a time in 2011.
 Jimmy Newton served as Tribal Chairman from 2012 until his death in 2014.
 Clement Frost served as Tribal Chairman following Newton's death in 2014.
 Frost retired in 2017, and in December 2017 Christine Baker-Sage was elected to serve as Tribal Chairwoman.
 In December 2020, Melvin J. Baker was elected Tribal Chairman.

 Economy

-The Southern Ute Indian Tribe’s coalbed methane capture project has reduced greenhouse gas emissions by the equivalent of about 379,000 metric tons of carbon dioxide between 2009 and 2017.
+The Southern Ute Indian Tribe’s coalbed methane capture project reduced greenhouse gas emissions by the equivalent of about 379,000 metric tons of carbon dioxide between 2009 and 2017.
 Conventional coalbed methane production wells were not economically feasible in this location due to the low volume of seepage.
 The project delivers its gas to natural gas pipelines, and generates additional revenue through the sale of carbon offsets.